mdzievit/PEB_Power_Final_Project_BCB546X-Spring2017/README.md

 ## Final Project - PEB Power
 ### Matt Dzievit, James McNellie, Jinyu Wang, Therin Young

-### EEOB 546X - Spring 2017
+### BCB546X - Spring 2017

-This documentation is for the final project for EEOB 546x.
+This documentation is for the final project for BCB546x.

 Workflow:
 ###Data exploration and preparation